FreedomBen/Fedora-on-pinebookpro/README.md

 ### To flash the image on the internal storage of the Pinebook Pro

 To install the Fedora image on the internal storage (eMMC or, if installed, NVME SSD) of the Pinebook Pro, follow these instructions instead.
-You should have an bootable SD card for your Pinebook Pro with a linux distribution installed on it.
+You should have a bootable SD card for your Pinebook Pro with a linux distribution installed on it.
 - Boot from the SD card.
 - Download the Fedora image or copy it to the Pinebook Pro.